Cluster Management

 Postgres Upgrade – Upgrade the Postgres Major version

-Cluster Suspend/Resume – Spin down Postgres server but retain data on disk
+Cluster Suspend/Resume - Spin down the Postgres server but retain data on disk

-Crunchy Bridge supports in-place resizing with minimal impact (only a short connection interruption) and no changes to your connection string.
-During a cluster resize, you can change the instance tier and size, and you can increase the amount of storage.
+You can resize a cluster in-place with minimal impact and no changes to your connection string.
+During a cluster resize, you can change the instance tier and size, as well as the amount of storage.
+Sizing up or down instance tier, memory, and storage are all supported.

-You can change the instance size and/or increase the storage size of your cluster using the Dashboard, cb upgrade start on the CLI, or by using the Cluster Upgrade API endpoint.
+You can change the instance size and/or storage size of your cluster using the Dashboard Cluster Action - Resize, cb upgrade start on the CLI, or by using the Cluster Upgrade API endpoint.

-If you would like to decrease the storage size of your cluster, please contact support and we’d be happy to assist you.
+If you plan to decrease the storage size of your cluster, please note that we currently allow the resize to be greater than or equal to 1.4x the current disk usage to reduce alerting and immediate resizing up.
+If you have questions about your instance size, please contact support and we'd be happy to assist you.

 Crunchy Bridge allows you to schedule your major version upgrades through the Dashboard, cb upgrade start on the CLI, or by using the Upgrade Cluster API endpoint.
 When scheduling a major version upgrade, you’ll be prompted to choose the new Postgres version.